-Rear-ending another vehicle: Hitting the back of another vehicle is a well-contested topic and with good reason—but the insurance companies do not see it that way.
-Only in extremely rare circumstances are you not considered at fault if you hit the back of another car.
+Hitting the back of another vehicle is a well-contested topic and with good reason—but the insurance companies do not see it that way.
+Only in extremely rare circumstances are you not considered at-fault if you hit the back of another car.

-Driving under the influence of drugs and/or alcohol: Other than being illegal, driving under the influence (DUI) will cast considerable doubt on any testimony you give regarding your accident.
-Since it is such a careless practice, insurance companies and police have an unofficial zero-tolerance policy toward accidents involving drugs or alcohol.
+Other than being illegal, driving under the influence (DUI) will cast considerable doubt on any testimony you give regarding your accident.
+Since it is such a careless practice, insurance companies and the police have an unofficial zero-tolerance policy toward accidents involving drugs or alcohol.

-Using a cellular phone while driving: The laws are always changing, but if you were hit from a car and can prove the driver was using their phone, it can make the difference if the insurance company is on the fence regarding who is at fault.
+The laws are always changing, but if you were hit by a car and can prove the driver was using his or her phone, it can make the difference if the insurance company is on the fence regarding who is at-fault for the accident.

 Insurance Consequences If Found At-Fault

 Although often the best way to avoid being at fault is to obey the law and drive safely, there are some instances you cannot control, and the insurance company finds you at-fault for an accident that has occurred.